-With the dog or cat standing, the nose is elevated and the eyes observed to see if they coordinately adjust to the center of the palpebral fissures.
-In vestibular dysfunction, the eyeball on the affected side will rotate downward (positional strabismus or eye drop).
+With the dog or cat standing, the nose is elevated and the eyes observed to see whether they coordinately adjust to the center of the palpebral fissures.
+In vestibular dysfunction, the eyeball on the affected side rotates downward (positional strabismus or eye drop).
 Simultaneously, the thoracic limbs should extend with no tendency to knuckle or collapse, and the pelvic limbs should flex.

 Conscious Proprioceptive Positioning

 Each foot is displaced by turning it onto its dorsum or by abducting or adducting the limb widely.
 The animal should immediately replace the leg to a normal position.
 Lesions of the nervous system often affect conscious proprioception first.